The number of configurations in the full shift with a given least period: Configurations with normal period

 (This lower bound has been improved in Theorem 5 in \cite{CRG19}, but the above is enough for this proof).
-Hence, we see that $\alpha_{[1]}(G/H,A)$ is a strictly increasing function on both $[G:H]$ and $q=\vert A \vert$.
-Table \ref{tab:small} shows all values of $\alpha_{[1]}(G/H,A)$ with $[G:H] \leq 7$ and $q \leq 5$.
-Most of these values may be calculated by using the formulae of Lemma \ref{le-formula}; the only exeption is the case $G/H \cong S_3$, which was direcly computed using the M\"obius function of the subgroup latice of $S_3$.
+Hence, we see that $\alpha_{[1]}(G/H,A)$ is a strictly increasing function on both $[G:H]$ and $\vert A \vert$.
+Table \ref{tab:small} shows all values of $\alpha_{[1]}(G/H,A)$ with $[G:H] \leq 7$ and $\vert A \vert \leq 5$.
+Most of these values may be calculated by using the formulas of Lemma \ref{le-formula}; the only exception is the case $G/H \cong S_3$, which may be directly computed using the M\"obius function of the subgroup lattice of $S_3$ (see Figure \ref{s3-lattice}).
 The result follows by inspection of Table \ref{tab:small}.

 \end{proof}